Allenuzoma/INTRODUCTION-TO-JENKINS/README.md

       cat ~/.ssh/id_rsa.pub

+  Next we will copy this public key to the remote server's (NFS server) ./ssh/authorized_keys file using the command:

+      ssh-copy-id -i ~/.ssh/id_rsa.pub <remote_user>@<remote_server_ip>

+  Replace the <remote_user> by "ec2-user" for RHEL linux and <remote_server_ip> by the IP address of the NFS server.

+  Alternatively, manually copy the contents of the above command to the NFS server by entering this command on the NFS server CLI:

+      sudo nano ~/.ssh/authorized_keys

-  We will secure the private key and render it unaccessible to unauthorized users by modifying permissions on the jenkins server
+  We will have to secure the private key and render it unaccessible to unauthorized users by modifying permissions on the jenkins server

       chmod 600 ~/.ssh/id_rsa

 On main dashboard select "Manage Jenkins" and choose "Configure System" menu item.

 Scroll down to Publish over SSH plugin configuration section and configure